 To remove mold, you can use a mix of bleach and water if you have asphalt shingles and see what kind of results you get.
 If this solution fails, there are several commercially sold roof cleaning solutions that you can try instead.

-Just be sure to know what’s in whatever solution you choose to use, that way you don’t accidentally damage your roof because you tried to clean it with the wrong solution!
+Parallel to the roof maintenance tips, here is a bonus recommendation: Just be sure to know what’s in whatever solution you choose to use, that way you don’t accidentally damage your roof because you tried to clean it with the wrong solution!

 5. Keep the Gutters Clear